ionic-team/ionic-site/_posts/2014-05-07-ionic-huge-update.markdown

 ### Thank you!

-Without you Ionic would be yet another framework that no one uses.
+Without <strong>YOU</strong> Ionic would be yet another framework that no one uses.
 Thank you so much for your support, and here's to a bright future of web tech on mobile!

 Onward to 1.0!